Dr. Bryan O. Rojas-Araúz

 Books In Progress

-Toporek, R., Aluwhalia, M., Bines, D., & Rojas-Araúz, B. O., (In progress) Taking Action: Creating Social Change Through Strength, Solidarity, Strategy, and Sustainability for Counselor, Psychologist, & Helping Professions.
+Toporek, R., Aluwhalia, M., Bines, D., & Rojas-Araúz, B. O., (Coming Soon) Taking Action: Creating Social Change Through Strength, Solidarity, Strategy, and Sustainability for Counselor, Psychologist, & Helping Professions.
 Cognella Press

 Manuscripts In Progress